Executive Director, Facilities Management

 (d) Research laboratory space

 Resources for staff and student research activities are allocated at the faculty level and managed by the relevant executive dean of faculty.
 The executive dean of faculty is responsible for the assignment of research laboratory space, within the faculty's envelope of allocated space, to meet the priority needs of the faculty's research portfolio.

 The assignment of research laboratory space will be on a time-limited basis.
 That is, research activities will be assigned the use of the space for a fixed period (normally the expected life of the project or research grant) with automatic expiry of the tenancy at the end of the period unless the project receives continuing funding.
-Any extension of this period will only be for a further fixed period after taking strategic advice from the Deputy Vice-Chancellor and Vice-President (Research and Innovation), the Chief Financial Officer and the Executive Director, Facilities Management.
+Any extension of this period will only be for a further fixed period after taking strategic advice from the Deputy Vice-Chancellor and Vice-President (Research), the Chief Financial Officer and the Executive Director, Facilities Management.